yonkov/simple-text-to-speech/readme.txt

 The plugin is free but Google Cloud Text-to-Speech is a paid service with a generous free tier of 1 million characters per month for WaveNet voices, which is what this plugin uses.
 Check the [Google Cloud pricing](https://cloud.google.com/text-to-speech/pricing) for additional information.

+= 7.
+Where can I read more about this plugin? =

+A detailed overview of the plugin is available [here](https://nasiothemes.com/how-to-generate-audio-versions-of-your-wordpress-posts-and-pages-with-ai/).

 == Changelog ==

 = 1.0.0 - October 2025 =